-Application forms and further information are available from the Student Employment and Scholarships Unit.
+Application forms and further information are available from the Student Records, Higher Degrees and Scholarships Section, located on the Ground Floor of the Chancellery.
 This unit provides information on additional scholarships which may become available from time to time, mainly from funds provided by organizations sponsoring research projects.